Anime Licensing: The Complete B2B Guide for Rights-Holders, Distributors & Buyers

 How Anime Licensing Works: The Rights Chain

-Unlike Western TV production — where a studio or broadcaster typically holds the master rights — anime IP ownership is fragmented across a production committee from day one.
+Anime IP ownership differs fundamentally from Western TV production, where a studio or broadcaster typically holds the master rights; anime ownership is fragmented across a production committee from day one.
 Understanding this structure is the entry point for any distributor or rights-holder entering the anime market.

 The rights chain for a typical anime series works as follows: